ISLAND IN THE SAND

-“Watch this,” he commented, giving the only small warning for what was to come.
+“Watch this,” Jameson commented, giving the only small warning for what was to come.

 Slowly, a soft yellow light began to emanate down from two rows of glass bars.
 The bars ran smoothly along the top of the curved surface, spaced about an arm’s length apart as they traveled into the distance along the top of the tunnel.
 In only seconds the light went from a dim flickering yellow to a solid bright white.

 The tunnel was so long and straight that the tracks seemed to disappear into a single small dot far in the distance.

 “Nuclear, my Dad said,” Jameson indicated, quietly, pointing upward, as if that one word and his indication of direction said it all.